-The Ruckelshaus Circle is a group of the Center’s most dedicated supporters whose annual commitments to the Center exceed $1,000.
+The Ruckelshaus Circle Luncheon celebrates the Ruckelshaus Circle, a group of the Center’s most dedicated supporters whose annual commitments to the Center exceed $1,000.
 Lifetime Ruckelshaus Circle members have given more than $25,000.
-Ruckelshaus Circle members receive special communications and complimentary invitations to events, such as the Ruckelshaus Circle and Statesperson Luncheons.
+The Ruckelshaus Circle enables the Center to develop collaborative, durable, and effective solutions to complex public policy challenges.

 Fall 2022 Luncheon